jjainschigg-r/new-mke-docs/docs/configuration/configuration-drift-detection.md

 | `annotationSelector` | A string that follows the label selection expression, which matches with resource annotations. |
 | `labelSelector`      | A string that follows the label selection expression, which matches with resource labels.      |

+!!! warning
-{{< callout type="warning" >}} You cannot filter resources by service using patch selector parameters.
-Thus, if you decide to disable drift detection for specific resources, ensure that the patch selector is set to filter only required cluster resources. {{< /callout >}}
+    You cannot filter resources by service using patch selector parameters.
+Thus, if you decide to disable drift detection for specific resources, ensure that the patch selector is set to filter only required cluster resources.

 ### Exclude specified fields